seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 Great men,
 That had a court no bigger than this cave,
 That did attend themselves and had the virtue
-Which their own conscience seal’d them–laying by
+Which their own conscience seal'd them--laying by
-That nothing-gift of differing multitudes–
+That nothing-gift of differing multitudes--
 Could not out-peer these twain.
 Pardon me, gods!
-I’d change my sex to be companion with them,
+I'd change my sex to be companion with them,
-Since Leonatus’s false.
+Since Leonatus's false.

 **BELARIUS**
 It shall be so.
-Boys, we’ll go dress our hunt.
+Boys, we'll go dress our hunt.
 Fair youth, come in:
-Discourse is heavy, fasting; when we have supp’d,
+Discourse is heavy, fasting; when we have supp'd,
-We’ll mannerly demand thee of thy story,
+We'll mannerly demand thee of thy story,
 So far as thou wilt speak it.

 *Exeunt*